baril / bonsai

 The Closure Table pattern says you will create a secondary table (let's call it

-The table contains all possible combinations of an ancestor and a descendant.
-For example, the following tree:
+The table contains all possible combinations of an ancestor and a descendant, with the corresponding depth (ie. distance between the ancestor and the descendant).

 1